snap-stanford/snap-python/doc/source/reference/PlotEigValRank.rst

     Graph = snap.GenRndGnm(snap.PUNGraph, 100, 1000)

     # Plot the ranks of the first 10 eigenvalues
-    # NOTE: Random graphs are likely to thwart the calculation of eigenvalues!
+    # NOTE: Random graphs are likely to thwart the calculation of eigenvalues
     snap.PlotEigValRank(Graph, 10, "example", "Random Graph Eigenvalue Rank")